GIT for polarized curves: Singular curves

-In our case, we consider the stack $\Mgwp$ whose sections over a scheme $S$ consist of families of wp-stable curves of genus $g$ over $S$.

-\underline{CLAIM:} $\Mgwp$ is a smooth, irreducible algebraic stack. \footnote{Unlike $\ov{\mathcal M}_g$, the stack $\Mgwp$ is non separated (although it is universally closed).
-This however does not interfere with the proof that follows.}

-Indeed, $\Mgwp$ is algebraic since it is an open substack of the stack of all genus $g$ curves, which is well known to be algebraic (see e.g. \cite{hall}).
-By \cite[Prop.
-2.4.8]{Ser}, an obstruction space for the deformation functor $\Def_X$ of a wp-stable curve $X$ is the vector space $\Ext^2(\Omega_X^1, \OO_X)$ which is zero according to \cite[Lemma 1.3]{DM} since $X$ is a reduced curve with locally complete intersection singularities.
-This implies that $\Def_X$ is formally smooth, hence that $\Mgwp$ is smooth at $X$.
-Moreover, from \cite[Thm.
-2.4.1]{Ser} and \cite[Cor.
-3.1.13]{Ser}, it follows that a reduced curve with locally complete intersection singularities can always be smoothened; therefore the open substack $\mathcal{M}_g\subset \Mgwp$ of smooth curves is dense.
-Since $\mathcal{M}_g$ is irreducible (by \cite{DM}), we deduce that $\Mgwp$ is irreducible as well.

-Let now $\rho_\pi:U\to \Mgwp$ be a faithfully flat atlas of $\Mgwp$ and let $\pi:Z\to U$ be the associated (universal) family of wp-stable curves.
-The idea is now to consider an invertible sheaf $L$ on $Z$, which will be a twisted version of the relative dualizing sheaf of $\pi$ such that $L$ is very ample away from the locus of elliptic tails, and instead has relative degree $0$ over all elliptic tails.
+In our case, we consider a faithful atlas $\rho_\pi:U\to \MMgwp$ of the stack $\MMgwp$ of wp-stable curves and we let $\pi:Z\to U$ be the associated (universal) family of wp-stable curves.
+The idea is now to consider an invertible sheaf $L$ on $Z$, which will be a twisted version of the relative dualizing sheaf of $\pi$, such that $L$ is very ample away from the locus of elliptic tails, and instead has relative degree $0$ over all elliptic tails.
 Then use $L$ to define an $S$-morphism from $Z$ to a family of p-stable curves which coincides with the previous one over all geometric fibers of $\pi$.